 Then I'd eat the whole bowl of raw cookie dough.
-'Cause momma wain't home and I was the running definition of high metabolism.

 The results?
 Olsen twin-status magic.
-For all you '80s babies out there in the crowd today, this recipe is dedicated to YOU.
+For all you '80s babies out there in the crowd today, this recipe is dedicated to you.

-Raw Chocolate Chip Cookie Dough Energy Ballz
+Cookie Dough Energy Ballz

 2 C Dried coconut chips (medium-sized shreds, preferably)